dhimmel/openskistats/README.md

 uv run openskistats display

 # story dependencies (must install R and renv first)
+# If R is not already installed, use Homebrew to install it:
+brew install r

+# 2. Verify R Installation
+# Check that R is installed by running:
+R --version

+# Installing Dependencies

+# 1. Install the `renv` Package
+# Open an R console:
+R

+# In the R session, install `renv`:
+install.packages("renv")

+# Exit the R session:
+quit()

+# 2. Restore Dependencies with `renv`
+# Use the following command to restore the project's dependencies as defined in the `renv.lock` file:
 Rscript -e "setwd('r'); renv::restore()"

 # install story extension